Uberspace/lab/source/guide_adminer.rst

 .. note::

   Uberspace provides instances of Adminer_ and phpMyAdmin_ for everbody to use.
-Therefore this guide is mainly for people who would like to customize Adminer to there needs.
+Therefore this guide is mainly for people who would like to customize Adminer to their needs.

   * Adminer: https://mysql.uberspace.de/adminer/
   * phpMyAdmin: https://mysql.uberspace.de/phpmyadmin/